The Clique (art group): Foundation

 Information about the activities of The Clique derives mainly from the reminiscences of Frith and a short essay published in The Art Journal in 1898 by Gilbert Imray, a friend of the group.
 Both state that the group called themselves by this name at the time and that they formed a sketching club.
 Imray describes the aspirations of some members and explains that at their meetings they would all produce drawings on the same subject and ask non-artists such as Imray to judge the merits of the works.

 They met together at the end of the 1830s and early 1840s.
-The group broke up in 1843 when Dadd became insane and was incarcerated after murdering his father.
+The group broke up in 1843 when Dadd was incarcerated after murdering his father.
 The others all became successful members of the Royal Academy of Arts (though O'Neil only became an associate member, not a full member).
 Their work was supported by the newly founded periodical The Art Journal.

 Ideas

 The Clique was characterised by their rejection of academic high art in favour of genre painting, following the precedents of William Hogarth and David Wilkie.
 This was in line with their view that art should be judged by the public, not by its conformity to academic ideals.

-In the 1850s most members of The Clique became inveterate enemies of the Pre-Raphaelite Brotherhood, believing their art to be willfully eccentric and primitivist.
+In the 1850s most members of the Clique became inveterate enemies of the Pre-Raphaelite Brotherhood, believing their art to be willfully eccentric and primitivist.
 Frith and O'Neil wrote many attacks on Pre-Raphaelite principles.
 However Egg became a friend and supporter of William Holman Hunt.

-Portraits of members of The Clique were commissioned by Patrick Allan-Fraser for Hospitalfield House in Arbroath.
+Portraits of members of the Clique were commissioned by Patrick Allan-Fraser for Hospitalfield House in Arbroath.

 In the 1860s another group of artists with similar ideas became known as the St. John's Wood Clique.